Last updated December 2015

 - 2 Chautauqua County physicians serve as volunteer KU Medical Center faculty, providing medical students with hands-on training in rural and underserved communities as part of the Rural Preceptorship Program.

 - 6 high school students in Chautauqua County participated in activities during Fiscal Year 2014 that encouraged them to consider careers in health care, math and science.
-These events were hosted by University of Kansas Area Health Education Centers.
+These events were hosted by University of Kansas Area Health Education Center.

 - Chautauqua County is part of the Eastern Medical Education Network, with Robert Haskins, M.D., a resident of Pittsburg, serving as the medical education director.
 The medical education director helps coordinate the School of Medicine's efforts to mentor, train and place physicians throughout Kansas.

 - 1 KU Medical Center alum lives and/or practices in Chautauqua County.

 - 39 enrollments in KU Medical Center continuing education/professional development courses and conferences by Chautauqua County health care professionals in Fiscal Year 2015.
 Continuing education programming is offered by KU Medical Center's Continuing Education and Professional Development and KU AHECs.